Spain in the Junior Eurovision Song Contest 2004: Format

 The competition had two phases.
 The first phase had a talent show format: it consisted of five live shows that aired in July 2004 where the contestants performed cover versions of popular songs, with the aim of advancing to the final phase.
 The final phase consisted of three live shows.

 Shows

 Show 1 (7 September 2004)

 In the first live show, aired on 7 September 2004, each finalist performed two candidate songs, and the televote was opened at the end of the show to select the preferred song from each act.

 Show 2 (14 September 2004)

 The second live show was aired on 14 September 2004.
 Each act performed one song, and the televote was opened at the end of the show to select the winner.

 Show 3 (21 September 2004)

-During the third show aired on 21 September 2004, María Isabel was announced as the winner of Eurojunior 2004 with the song "Antes muerta que sencilla", Blas Cantó ended in 2nd position.
+During the third show aired on 21 September 2004, "Antes muerta que sencilla" performed by María Isabel was announced as the winner of Eurojunior 2004, Blas Cantó ended in 2nd position.